 Two Ways to Buy a Foreclosed Home

 When considering buying foreclosed homes, many people think they must bid for them at an auction.
 However, while this is often the bank’s first choice, if the property doesn’t sell at auction, it becomes “real estate owned” (REO), sometimes known as “bank-owned property” in Canada.
-In this case, the lender will hire a real estate agent to sell the home, similar to a typical sale.
+In this case, the lender will hire a What is a real estate agent?
+A real estate agent is a professional who is...
+More to sell the home, similar to a typical sale.

 How to Find Foreclosed Homes